-Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area.
-The expansion will move west across SE 73rd Avenue and north from SE Hwy 42, which are roadways with access and/or traffic concerns, and away from Medium Residential/Urban Area sites that are only commencing portions of their development, along with other existing Urban Area lands are available to the east.
+Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area, moving across SE 73rd Avenue, which is a roadway with access and traffic concerns, and away from Medium Residential/Urban Area sites that are only commencing portions of their development, along with other existing Urban Area lands are available to the east.
 The request would result in an area that may be isolated from other developed areas and increase general impacts on the overall transportation network as noted previously.
 The application is not consistent with FLUE Policy 1.1.7.

 e.
-FLUE 2.1.6: Protection of Rural Areas - Rural and agricultural areas shall be protected from premature urbanization and a vibrant rural economy shall be encouraged outside the UGB and Planned Service Areas (PSAs).
+FLUE Policy 2.1.6: Protection of Rural Areas - Rural and agricultural areas shall be protected from premature urbanization and a vibrant rural economy shall be encouraged outside the UGB and Planned Service Areas (PSAs).
 Urban and suburban uses incompatible with agricultural uses shall be directed toward areas appropriate for urban development such as within the UGB and PSAs.

-Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area, moving across SE 73rd Avenue and north from SE Hwy 42, which are roadways with access and traffic concerns, and away from existing Medium Residential/Urban Area sites that have not yet initiated specific development review applications.
-Further, the site is and adjoins existing lands used in active agricultural operations, wherein conversion of the site will then place residential development directly adjacent to the historic agricultural uses that will remain, particularly adjoining to the north, and then to the south of the site across SE Hwy 42.
+Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area, moving across SE 73rd Avenue, which is a roadway with access and traffic concerns, and away from Medium Residential/Urban Area sites that have not yet initiated specific development review applications.
+Further, the site is and adjoins existing lands used in active agricultural operations, wherein conversion of the site will then place residential development directly adjacent to the historic agricultural uses that will remain, particularly to the north and south of the site.
 The application is not consistent with FLUE Policy 2.1.6.